Loan Amortization Schedule Calculator – Complete EMI Repayment Table & Chart

 1. Prepay Early, Prepay Often

-Just one extra EMI annually can reduce a 20-year loan to 16 years and save 3-4 years of interest.
-Use our prepayment calculator to see impact.
+A simple yet effective method: try to pay an amount equivalent to one extra EMI every year.
+This seemingly small effort can significantly reduce a 20-year loan to as little as 16 years, saving you 3-4 years' worth of interest.
+Use our prepayment calculator to see this impact.

 ❓ Frequently Asked Questions: Loan Amortization Schedule